faucetsdn/udmi/docs/specs/onboarding.md

   * "Device `AHU-183`, you should send the `room_temp` data point every `10 minutes`"
 8. **Pointset Events** sends telemetry events from the _Device_ to _Sink_... business as usual!
   * "I am `AHU-183`, and my `room_temp` is `73`"

-Note: This assumes one-of-several auth key provisioning exchanges.
-There are others.

-## Gateway

-The gateway (non-direct) version of this would largely look the same, except the device wouldn't directly communicate with the cloud, and instead would always be proxied through an on-prem node, which is likely the same physical component as the discovery *Node*.

 ## Source
 Created using https://textart.io/sequence#